SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/CODE/README.md

 DISCLAIMER: Be sure to execute the terminal from the correct folder (CODE) !
-The steps to run to carry out the experiment are 1, 2, 5 and 6.
+The steps to run to carry out the experiment are just 1, 2, 5 and 6, since 3 and 4 are already comprehended into 5.

 ## 1) To execute duplicate_conll.py:
 This script takes as input the original conll file and outputs a duplicated version of the conll, in which the sentences are duplicated according to their number of predicates, and each duplication contains the arguments of a different predicate.